 There are a lot of good videos that break down how they work, but I think by far the best is by this amazingly retro Australian science channel.

-This is going to be very important because I want the music that plays to be the V-sauce background music, which, in case you didn’t know, is mostly by Jake Chudnow.
-At this point I haven’t quite figured out exactly how this is going to work yet.
-I have worked with these exact kind of movements before, so I know how difficult it might be to try and change the tune by myself.
-Much like the music box disk in the Curiosity Show video I linked in the last paragraph, the barrel that plays the musical comb was once a flat piece of steel that had the notes punched through the back to make bumps on the other side.
+This music movement was going to be very important because I wanted the music that plays to be the V-sauce background music, which, in case you didn’t know, was mostly by Jake Chudnow.
+At this point I hadn’t quite figured out exactly how this was going to work.
+I had worked with these exact kind of movements before, so I knew how difficult it could be to try and change the tune by myself.
+Much like the music box disk in the Curiosity Show video I linked in the above paragraph, the barrel that plays the musical comb was once a flat piece of steel that had the notes punched through the back to make bumps on the other side.
 It was then curled around with the raised notes on the outside.
-I know the bumps have to be fairly stiff to be able to play the comb so I’m not very confident that I can make a custom barrel to play the tune I want.
+I knew the bumps had to be fairly stiff to be able to play the comb so I wasn’t sure I could make a custom barrel to play the tune I wanted.

-Thus, I begin upon the fool’s errand of trying to make one with methods at my disposal.
-The first thing I need is the pin layout that plays a recognizable tune.
-I immediately go to a friend who has studied music most of her life and has a pretty incredible ear.
-She picked out the notes of this song, featured in many VSauce videos, and arranged them in musicbox.grit.it, a music box simulator.
-She did a good job of mimicking the theme and plugging it into the site.
+I began upon the fool’s errand of trying to make one with methods at my disposal.
+The first thing I needed was the pin layout that would play a recognizable tune.
+I asked a friend who has studied music most of her life to lend her well trained ear.
+She picked out the notes of this song, featured in many VSauce videos, and arranged them in musicbox.grit.it, a music box simulator (and a D.O.N.G).
+She did a pretty good job of mimicking the theme on the site.

-I don’t have the right kind of metal or tools, so the best I can do is substitute and hope it works.
-First, if I want to make my own barrel, I need to know how much room I have to arrange the notes.
-Rather than untwist the loop of steel, I just roll it over a piece of paper and measure that.
-This also gives me a sense of how dense the notes are, and consequently, how accurate I will have to be in arranging mine.
+Next, I needed to know how much room I had to arrange the notes.
+Rather than untwist the loop of steel that the movement’s barrel is made of, I just rolled it over a piece of paper for one circumfrance and measured that.
+This also gave me a sense of how dense the notes were, and consequently, how accurate I would have to be while arranging the new ones.

-I try to transfer the notes my friend picked out onto a piece of aluminum, punch them through with a needle and wrap it around a cardboard tube that fits where the old barrel went.
-The proof of concept goes okay, but it becomes clear very fast that I’m in over my head.
+I tried to draw the notes my friend picked out onto a piece of aluminum, punch them through with a needle and wrap it around a cardboard tube that fits where the old barrel went.
+The proof of concept actually worked to an extent, but it quickly became clear that I was in over my head.

-I considered ordering one from an Etsy store like Simplycoolgifts, that makes custom music boxes.
-But, because independent makers of custom anything still operate on economies of scale, it would cost a lot to make it worth anyone’s time to program the pin layout and make the barrel for me.
+I considered ordering one from an Etsy store like Simplycoolgifts, that make custom music boxes.
+However, because independent makers of custom anything still operate on economies of scale, it would cost a lot to make it worth anyone’s time to program the pin layout and make the barrel for me.

-At last, I resort to a familiar bit of tech: the programmable voice chips off of Invitebyvoice.com.
-I’ve used these in lots of projects, including my R2D2 bike helmet.
+Eventually, I changed strategies and settled for a familiar bit of tech: the programmable voice chips off of Invitebyvoice.com.
+I’ve used these in lots of projects, including my R2D2 bike helmet .

 You can change the sounds played on this model just by pressing the record button and playing the desired song into the module via a 3.5mm headphone jack.

-That makes it all too easy to record a selected clip of the music onto one module, and a clip of Michael talking on another.
+That made it all too easy to record a selected clip of the music onto one module, and a clip of Michael talking on another.

-That’s right, there will be 2 sound modules, because Mini-Michael needs to say something when he pops up.
-How am I going to do that?
-I will have two switches.
-One will trigger the music when you begin to crank, while the second, which is triggered as the latch releases, turns off the music on module one and plays module 2.
+There are 2 sound modules, because Mini-Michael needs to say something when he pops up as well, so one switch triggers the music when you begin to crank, while the second is triggered as the latch releases, and turning off the music and cuing the voice clip on the second module.

 At first I tried to trigger the modules with wires running into the barrel and making contact with the metal, attaching the other wires to aluminum leads where the comb was.

-This started to get way to hokey and I need it to work, so I use real switches.
-The first switch was going to be between the latch and the box wall, triggered by its backward movement.
+This started to get unreliable and I needed it to work every time, so I used real switches.
+The first switch was going to be between the latch and the box wall, triggered by the backward movement of the latch’s bottom.
 It turned out that this was enough to keep the latch from releasing.
 That won’t do.

 I buy better, smaller switches and set them up to be triggered by zip ties over the original barrel.

-With the music working, it’s back to Mini-Michael.
-He needs a shirt.
-I pattern an interior and exterior shirt after the original Jack.
+With the music working, I got back to Mini-Michael.
+He needed a shirt.
+I patterned an interior and exterior shirt after the original Jack.

-I sew it together and position it on the tube, such that Mini-Michael only comes up as far as needed.
+I sewed it together and positioned it on the tube, such that Mini-Michael only comes up as far as needed.

-Now for the box itself.
-I want images from all of Michael’s work on the sides, so I print and laminate them at a local shop.
+For the box itself, I wanted images from all of Michael’s work on the sides, so I printed and laminated them at a local shop.
 The backs of these, and the box, need to be sanded so that everything will stick when glued on.

 I also want the corners to look nice so I cut some .75 inch aluminum angle to fit.
 I tried just to do it with a hacksaw but eventually resorted to buying a saw guide.

-I want the bottom to be removable in case Michael ever needs to replace the batteries.
-I drill holes in the bottom plate and the bottom bracket and glue them together with JB Weld Waterweld epoxy putty.
+I wanted the bottom to be removable in case Michael ever needed to replace the batteries.
+I drilled holes in the bottom plate and the bottom bracket and glued them together with JB Weld Waterweld epoxy putty.

-The screws will go into nuts glued on the inside.
-To ensure a good connection with the corners inside, I set the nuts into some sturdy cardboard tubes, glue washers over the face, and Waterweld it all in to the corners where they will line up with the screws.
+The screws went into nuts glued on the inside.
+To ensure a good connection with the corners inside, I set the nuts into some sturdy cardboard tubes, glue washers over the face, and Waterwelded it all in to the corners where they line up with the screws.

 The other corners were Waterwelded onto the outside and back filled with latex caulk.

-I want the images to be flush inside the aluminum, so I fill in with more caulk.
+I wanted the images to be flush inside the aluminum, so I fill in with more caulk.